 Legally, limited companies must be transparent and share certain information with the public, such as filing annual accounts and stating the names of directors and shareholders on public registers at Companies House.
 As a sole trader, you don’t have to provide this information to Companies House.

-Sole traders sometimes get caught out with unexpected tax bills because they have not put their tax aside throughout the year.
+Sole traders sometimes get caught out with unexpected tax bills because they haven’t put their tax aside throughout the year.
 Working via an umbrella company removes this potential as you receive a salary as an employee of the umbrella company.

 It’s far from an easy decision, but hopefully this article has helped clear a few things up.
-If you need some more help, give our friendly advisors a call on 0333 311 8000, or to see what the financial benefits might be for each option you can work out your salary after tax with our simple take-home pay calculator.
+If you need some more help, give your friendly advisors a call on 0333 920 2266, or to see what the financial benefits might be for each option you can work out your salary after tax with our simple take-home pay calculator.